Kratom Guides

 The alkaloids found within kratom are similar to common opioid-based painkillers such as morphine.

-One study found that the alkaloid, 7-hydroxymitragynine, exhibited 13-fold higher potency than morphine.
+One study [9] found one of kratom’s alkaloids, 7-hydroxymitragynine, exhibited 13-fold higher potency than morphine.
 It’s important to note that the effects of these alkaloids are dependent on the dosage.

 Opioids are extremely dangerous because of their addictive nature and potential for respiratory failure in high doses.
 The prevalence of opioid painkillers is in epidemic proportions in the United States, leading many people suffering from chronic pain to seek out alternatives for managing pain symptoms.